 Here’s a quick run-down of the specialties of each cart listed in the article:

-- If you need to carry two boards to the water instead of just one, the 2 SUP Carrier Paddle Board Cart is a necessity.
+- If you need to carry two boards to the water instead of just one, the Suspenz Double SUP Airless Cart is the way to go.
 It has a heavy-duty frame, a padded exterior, and airless wheels.
-You just won’t be able to take it with you while paddling, but for most people that’s not a concern.
+You just won’t be able to take it with you while paddling.
+For most people that’s not a concern.

 - If you only have one board that you need to carry to the water, you can choose between the Apex Paddle Board Dolly or the Malone Solocart SUP cart.
 We love the Apex, but you just have to be careful about it tipping over while turning on steep hills.